joseluisbn/blockchain-demo/README.md

 ## Tests

-You can launch a test in a terminal typing the command:
+You can run tests in a terminal typing the command:

 ```bash
 python3 test.py